Luecx/Koivisto/README.md

 </h1>

-Koivisto is an AB-engine for chess written in C++ by Kim Kåhre, Finn Eggers and Eugenio Bruno (retired).
+Koivisto is a strong chess engine written primarily by Kim Kåhre and Finn Eggers in c++.
+Koivisto in itself is not a complete chess program and requires a UCI-compatible graphical user interface.

 ### Supported UCI settings:
 - Hash